Lesson 3 of 5

 The Post-Earnings Sweet Spot

-The best time to sell puts is 1-3 days after earnings.
-IV has crushed but is still elevated above baseline.
-The binary event is resolved.
-If the stock sold off on the report, puts are trading at discount prices with higher IV.
-This is the wheel trader's ideal entry point.
+Here's what I actually do: wait 1-3 days after earnings, then sell puts.
+IV has crushed but is still elevated above baseline -- so premiums are juicy.
+The binary event is done.
+If the stock sold off on the report, you get discounted entry prices with higher IV.
+This is the ideal wheel entry.
+Some of my best trades have come from post-earnings setups.

-• Never open new CSPs within 7 days of earnings -- elevated IV is a trap, not an opportunity.
+• Never open new CSPs within 7 days of earnings.
+Those juicy premiums are a trap, not a gift.

 Quick Check